 Boisterous, eclectic Swan's Market is a mishmash of the old and the new.
-You’ll find casual seafood spots alongside high-end sushi, traditional Mexican fare and late-night sausages and beer.
-Order izakaya at the counter at B-Dama, a traditional Japanese spot with sake and Japanese beer on tap.
-Cosecha makes handmade tortillas, pastries, and mole-drenched Mexican dishes from scratch every day.
-The Cook and the Farmer shucks fresh oysters, while Deep Roots serves locally-made wines and craft cocktails.
+You’ll find casual seafood spots alongside traditional Mexican fare and late-night sausages and beer.
+Order udon, curry and rolls at the counter at B-Dama, a traditional Japanese spot with sake and Japanese beer on tap.
+Cosecha makes handmade tortillas, pastries, and fish tacos from scratch every day, while The Cook and Her Farmer shucks fresh oysters.
 Whatever you’re in the mood for, order at the counter and chow down at one of the hall’s communal tables.

 Just a few miles from downtown Oakland, you’ll find yourself in the hushed sanctuary of Redwood Regional Park.
 The natural grove is lush with 150-foot sequoias, evergreens, and grasslands.
 The park’s 1,830 acres are crisscrossed by hiking trails and populated by a woodland menagerie of rabbits, deer, and squirrels and Redwood Creek is rife with rainbow trout.
 You can reserve a picnic site for larger groups, or book an overnight campsite.
 For a vastly different terrain, trek to Sibley Volcanic National Reserve, formed by lava from a 10-million-year-old volcano.
 It’s peak, Round Top, is one of the highest points in Oakland.
 Take the Round Top Loop Trail for panoramic views.